sieugene/typescript-advanced-examples/README.md

 # typescript-advanced-examples

 A repository for self-learning and deeper learning of typescript.
-It is divided into modules of regular typescript, typescript frontend [React], typescript backend [Test, Express].
+It is divided into modules of regular typescript, typescript frontend [React], typescript backend [NEST, Express].
 Also includes custom customization of prettier, eslint

 | Folders | Lesson/Homework |
 | ------ | ------ |